williamDalston/schrodingers-cat-website/content/articles/qc-theory-004.md

 ### The Measurement Problem

 IIT's quantum prediction assumes wave function collapse.
-But if Many-Worlds is correct, there is no collapse—superpositions never end.
+But if Many-Worlds is correct, there is no collapse superpositions never end.
 This would invalidate IIT's quantum test.

 ## Why IIT Matters